anujs2099/rhce-sample-exams_1st-edition/lab5.md

 -  Project directory name is task6
 -  Use the inventory file & configuration file from lab1/task2
--  Setup your virtual machines with an additional network cards
+-  Setup ansible2 virtual machine with an additional network card
--  Use a rhel-system-role to set up network cards in managed machines.
+-  Use a rhel-system-role to set up network cards in ansible2 managed machine.
 You can use a simple configuration where the interface is set to DHCP

 **Task 7**

+Managing Inventory

+-  Project directory name is task6
+-  Use the inventory file & configuration file from lab1/task2
+-  Write a playbook as follows:
+   - runs on all hosts

 **Task 8**